likecoin/likecoin-wordpress/likecoin/readme.txt

 LikeCoin Writing NFT.
 Earn as you write, Collect as you read.

 == Description ==
 If you are looking for ways to monetize, store and build communities with your readers, this plugin is for you.
-Register content metadata on-chain, keep your content on the distributed web (IPFS & Arweave), and publish content as NFT.
+List your posts for sale, preserve your content on chain, connect your readers in web3 way.
 It is an integrated tool that allows you to write as usual but publish differently.

-= NFT WIDGET =
+= SELL YOUR POSTS =
-A mini NFT marketplace is embedded into your WordPress posts to let readers collect their favorites.
+A mini NFT Widget is embedded into your WordPress posts to let readers collect their favorites.

-= NFT PORTFOLIO =
-A portfolio that can display your collected articles.
-Represent your readership and authorship.

-= DYNAMIC PRICING =
-The marketplace will determine the mint price by bonding curve.
-The price of Writing NFT will increase automatically after each transaction.
-No sales hurdle.
+= SHOW OFF YOUR WORKS=
+Share your [NFT portfolio](https://liker.land?utm_source=WordPress) to show-off and sell your published articles.

-= DECENTRALIZED STORAGE =
+= PRESERVE YOUR CONTENT =
-Register content metadata (ISCN) on the LikeCoin chain, storing the content file on IPFS and Arweave in one plugin.
+Register content metadata (ISCN) on LikeCoin chain, storing the content file on IPFS and Arweave, backup on Internet Archive, all in one plugin.

-= PUBLISH TO MULTIPLE PLATFORM =
+= BUILD YOUR COMMUNITY =
-Publish your content to platforms like Matters.news and Internet Archive automatically.
+Connect your fans by sending NFT gifts with warm greetings.
+Publish your content to platforms like Matters.news automatically.

 == Contribution ==

 LikeCoin is an open-source project.
 You are welcome to contribute to the plugin on [Github](https://github.com/likecoin/likecoin-wordpress) if you are a developer.

-Welcome to sponsor LikeCoin by being our [Civic Liker](https://liker.land/foundation/civic).

 == Installation ==

 Installing LikeCoin WordPress plugin is easy-peasy, it takes only a few steps, within one minute.

-Before installing the plugin, please [install Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), a crypto wallet Chrome extension for LikeCoin.
-See the detail procedure of installing Keplr [here](https://docs.like.co/general-guides/wallet/keplr/how-to-install-keplr-extension).

 Follow the below steps to install LikeCoin plugin: